Bad Credit - People Development Magazine

 When purchasing a home with bad credit, down payments play a pivotal role.
 Mortgage lenders use them to assess your financial stability and qualify you for more favourable interest rates.

-Private mortgage lenders may accept individuals with bad credit as loan recipients; however, they often require substantial down payments and assets as collateral in order to protect their investments should you default.
+Private mortgage lenders may accept individuals with bad credit as loan recipients; however, they often require substantial down payments and assets as collateral to protect their investments should you default.
 Thankfully, government-backed loans provide more lenient criteria and can open the door to homeownership for those with low credit ratings.

 Debt-to-Income Ratio